xslobo05/Digital-electronics-2/README.md

 ## Introduction

-The repository contains AVR template for bachelor course *Digital Electronics 2* ([Winter 2019/2020](https://www.vutbr.cz/en/students/courses/detail/210896)) at Brno University of Technology, Czechia.
+The REPOSITORY contains AVR template for bachelor course *Digital Electronics 2* ([Winter 2019/2020](https://www.vutbr.cz/en/students/courses/detail/210896)) at Brno University of Technology, Czechia.
 The repository has the following hierarchy:

 ```bash
 avr-template$ tree